 In 1989, DEC introduced a line of Intel-based PCs within its DECstation line and DEC got more and more aggressive with Intel-based PCs as the 1990s came on.
 Analysts frequently accuse DEC of positioning proprietary machines against PCs, but that was only part of its strategy.
 IBM didn’t compete against itself enough and maybe DEC competed against itself too much, but lack of a PC strategy wasn’t enough to sink the company.
 If DEC were around today, it’s entirely possible it wouldn’t be in the PC business anymore anyway due to the slim margins.

 It’s also popular to criticize Digital’s reliance on VMS and Unix.
 As a security professional, I know how hard it is to get DEC VMS and Digital Unix out of environments.
 You can’t, even though 99% of the company wants it gone.
 Compaq didn’t want them after it bought DEC, and HP didn’t want them either after it bought Compaq, but both companies found them profitable.
 Had DEC, who did want them, continued, those businesses would have flourished in their niche.
-VMS would be even harder to get rid of if the company selling it actively marketed it and maybe 10% of the population of each of its customers wanted it.
+VMS would be even harder to get rid of if the company selling it actively marketed it and supported the two products’ cult following.

 Ken Olsen: Punching bag

 Ken Olsen’s overall message in 1977 was that the industry had work to do.
 And even as the home computer craze of the early 1980s rushed in, that work wasn’t done yet.
 Ken Olsen wasn’t the idiot people like to paint him to be.